Stool233/logseq-store/pages/Mathematics for Computer Science.md

 		- Well Ordering Proofs（良序证明）
 		- Template for Well Ordering Proofs（良序证明模版）
-			- More generally, there is a standard way to use Well Ordering to prove that some property, P .n/ holds for every nonnegative integer, n.
+			- More generally, there is a standard way to use Well Ordering to prove that some property, P(n) holds for every nonnegative integer, n.
 Here is a standard way to organize such a well ordering proof:
+				-